What is Hypomineralisation?

 What treatment options are available?

-If your child has very sensitive teeth, your dentist may recommend a toothpaste with a higher fluoride concentration, regular fluoride varnish application or a tooth mousse to help with the sensitivity.
+If your child has very sensitive teeth, your dentist will recommend a toothpaste with a higher fluoride concentration or a tooth mousse to help with the sensitivity.

 Important to Remember